 7) For specific color recommendations, I like brown pants with pink, light blue, ecru and yellow shirts.
 And gray pants provide a solid anchor to brightly colored or boldly patterned shirts.

 Do you have trouble pairing dress shirts and pants?
 Leave me a comment or question below.
 I’d love to hear what’s on your mind.

-Sign up to get info on a new online course I'm creating, Next Level Style.
-It's a can't-miss opportunity to work with me at a fraction of my normal rates.
+It's a can't-miss opportunity to work with me at a fraction of my one-on-one rates.